 Unfolding the innovation DNA: PILOT

-In our Innovation series, we endeavored to unpack the DNA characteristics of Innovation.
-We started with Friction, explored the role of Passion, and now comes the third and final characteristic – embracing a perpetual beta approach.
+In our Innovation series, we aim to unpack Innovation’s DNA characteristics.
+We started with Friction and explored the role of Passion.
+We are now at the third and final characteristic: embracing a perpetual beta approach.
 In other words, adopting a Pilot mentality.

-Yet as we’ve noted in previous blog posts, many incumbents’ innovation roadmaps are mired by the traffic-light syndrome and are characterized by validation overdrive to gain a level of certainty before market launch.
-But while we agree that innovation needs timely checks, you’ll never be able to remove all the risk, and trying to do so is a risk in and of itself.
+As we’ve noted in previous blog posts, many incumbents’ innovation roadmaps are mired by the traffic-light syndrome.
+They are also characterized by a validation overdrive to gain a level of certainty before market launch.
+But while we agree that innovation needs timely checks, you’ll never be able to remove all the risk.
+In fact, trying to do so is a risk in and of itself.
 Or as Winston Churchill said: “Perfection is the enemy of progress”.

 Tweetaway: Perfection is the enemy of progress, this especially in innovation https://insit.es/2HQmHDX via @InSites #mrx #newmr #innovation #innovationresearch